womenbuildweb3/30daysofweb3.xyz/curriculum/en/1-getting-started/0-overview.md

 ## 👾 Launchpad Server

 We have a dedicated Discord server where we hang out, host office hours, make important announcements, raffle prizes, and more.
 Join the server to meet other builders, learn from each other, and ship projects together!
-To access our Launchpad server, kindly register via [this form](https://forms.gle/XHDy3Yvasqocavas9), and we'll send you an email with the server invite.
+To access our Launchpad server, kindly register via [this form](https://forms.gle/SdwSP3BzsnVcXtjP9).

 ## 🌐 BUIDL Accelerator